113ll3/Ibmclouddocscli/plugins/registry/index.md

 <dt>--no-cache</dt>
 <dd>(Optional)  If specified, cached image layers from previous builds are not used in this build.</dd>
 <dt>--pull</dt>
-<dd>(Optional) If specified, the base image is pulled even if an image with a matching tag already exists on the build host.</dd>
+<dd>(Optional) If specified, the base images are pulled even if an image with a matching tag already exists on the build host.</dd>
 <dt>--quiet, -q</dt>
-<dd>(Optional) If specified, build output is suppressed unless an error occurs.</dd>
+<dd>(Optional) If specified, the build output is suppressed unless an error occurs.</dd>
-<dt> --build-arg value</dt>
+<dt> --build-arg KEY=VALUE</dt>
 <dd>(Optional) Specify an additional build argument in the format 'KEY=VALUE'.
 Multiple build arguments can be specified by including this parameter multiple times.
-The value of build arguments are available as environment variables when you specify an ARG line that matches the key in your Dockerfile.</dd>
+The value of each build argument is available as an environment variable when you specify an ARG line that matches the key in your Dockerfile.</dd>
-<dt>--file value, -f value</dt>
+<dt>--file FILE, -f FILE</dt>
 <dd>(Optional)  If you use the same files for multiple builds, you can choose a path to a different Dockerfile.
 Specify the location of the Dockerfile relative to the build context.
 If not specified, the default is `PATH/Dockerfile`, where PATH is the root of the build context.</dd>
-<dt>--tag value, -t value</dt>
+<dt>--tag TAG, -t TAG</dt>
 <dd>The full name for the image that you want to build, which includes the registry URL and namespace.</dd>
 </dl>